Rosuav/MustardMine/README.md

     landing page has a ton of separate (read-only) queries.
 * Bug: On load, the Twitter box says "immediate" - should respond to sched.
 * Show scheduled tweets on page load, with the ability to cancel them
 * Create a step-by-step setup?
+Sequential view (maybe with configurable selection and order) shows only one section at a time.
 * Work on styling... lots.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.